nodejs/node/doc/api/globals.md

 The directory name of the current module.
 This the same as the [`path.dirname()`][] of the [`__filename`][].

-`__dirname` isn't actually a global but rather local to each module.
+`__dirname` is not actually a global but rather local to each module.

 Example: running `node example.js` from `/Users/mjr`